Everyone talks about training engagement — but what does it really mean?

 Your real-life stories and examples will become some of your most valuable teaching tools.

-Whether it’s Customer Service, Finance, Problem Solving or Journey Mapping – the Trainer needs to be a deep-dive expert in the topic.
+Whether it’s Customer Service, Finance, Problem Solving, or Journey Mapping — the Trainer needs deep expertise in the topic.

-Whatever the topic is that you choose to train, work harder (literally) than anyone else to master that domain.
+Whatever topic you choose to train, work harder than anyone else to master that domain.

 Not once in a 25-year professional training career has a Client ever said this: